hrosailing/hrosailing/Documentation/Documentation.rst

                             Parameters :
                                         ``ax`` : ``mpl_toolkits.mplot3d.axes3d.Axes3D``, optional

-                                                | Keyword arguments that will be passed to the
-                                                | ``matplotlib.axes.Axes.plot`` function, to change
-                                                | certain appearences of the plot
+                                                | Axes instance where the plot will be created.

+                                                | If nothing is passed, the function will create
+                                                | a suitable axes

                                         ``plot_kw`` : Keyword arguments

                                                 | Keyword arguments that will be passed to the
                                                 | ``matplotlib.axes.Axes.plot`` function, to change
                                                 | certain appearences of the plot

+                            | Raises a PolarDiagramException if there are no points in the
+                            | point cloud

                     ``PolarDiagramPointcloud``.\ **plot_color_gradient**\ (``self, ax=None,``